Your Best Choices for Capital Preservation

 - FDIC insured savings account

-Alternatively, you could keep actual currency stuffed in an envelope or locked in a safe deposit box, but that includes risk of loss and theft.
+Alternatively, you could keep actual currency stuffed in an envelope or locked in a safe deposit box, but that includes risk of loss or theft.

-2. Capital Preservation Portfolio Choices for Money You Need Within the Next Few Months
+Choices for Money You Might Need in a Few Months

-If you extend your window a bit longer, we can add several additional options to your capital preservation shopping list.
+If you extend your window a bit longer, you get a few additional options for your capital preservation shopping list.

-- Short-term United States Treasury bills maturing in no more than 90 to 180 days, held directly at the U.S. Treasury through a TreasuryDirect account
+- Short-term United States Treasury bills maturing in 90 to 180 days.
+These are held directly at the U.S. Treasury through a TreasuryDirect account;

-- FDIC insured certificates of deposit maturing in no more than 90 to 180 days
+- FDIC insured certificates of deposit maturing in 90 to 180 days, and,

-- FDIC insured money market accounts (not money market funds; those are different)
+- FDIC insured money market accounts.
+(These should not be confused with money market funds).

-3. Capital Preservation Portfolio Choices for Money You Need Within the Next Few Years
+Choices for Money You Need Within a Few Years

-In this case, your options get much broader as you can incorporate several different fixed income securities into the potential asset mix.
-Generally speaking, the prior category can also be added, you would need to select a longer maturity (e.g., FDIC insured certificates of deposit maturing in five years might be appropriate).
+In this case, your options get much broader as you can incorporate fixed income securities into your potential asset mix.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.